Are you wanting more traffic and to rank higher on Google?

 But remember…not all traffic is created equal.

-The quality of traffic you get can make or break your SEO strategy.
+The quality of traffic you get makes a huge difference to the success of your SEO campaign.

 TL;DR Version: Choose ‘Sweet Spot’ keywords that have decent search volume but are not too competitive.